UKCloud/documentation/articles/dedicated-compute/dc-sco.md

 However, you can create VMs of any size and shape you require, up to the maximum size of the physical capacity of one host - 32 cores 512 GiB RAM.

-A VM cannot span across physical hosts so, if you create a VM larger than 50% of the host capacity, the Dedicated Compute v2 installation may carry more of the contingency capacity of one physical host than of the others:
+A VM cannot span across physical hosts.
+If you create a VM larger than 50% of the host capacity, the Dedicated Compute v2 installation may carry more of the contingency capacity of one physical host than of the others:

 ![Greater than 50% utilisation of blade](images/vmw-dc-contingency2.png)